kawaja/oaat-operator/README.md

   within the specified pod.
 * The list of items is currently fixed, specified in the OaatGroup.
 * Item pods can only have a single container.
-* Only tested on Kubernetes 1.18 and 1.19 (to be extended in the CI pipeline once test coverage is over 90%).
+* Only tested on Kubernetes 1.23 and 1.24

 ## Roadmap